stanfordnmbl/opencap-processing/UtilsDynamicSimulations/OpenSimAD/README.md

 - `settingsOpenSimAD.py`: settings for the problem with pre-defined settings for simulating different activities.
 - `utilsOpenSimAD.py`: various utilities for OpenSimAD.

-### Food for thought
+### Food for thought / Tips & Tricks

 Dynamic simulations of human movement require solving complex optimal control problems. **It is a tedious task with no guarantee of success.** Even if the problem converges (*optimal solution found*), you should always verify that the results are biomechanically meaningful.
 It is possible that the problem satisfied all constraints but did not converge to the expected solution.
 You might want to play with the settings (eg, weights of the different terms in the cost function), constraints, and cost function terms to generate simulations that make sense for the particular activity you are interested in.
+We have gathered some [tips and tricks](https://docs.google.com/document/d/1zgF9PqOaSZHma3vdQnccHz6mc7Fv6AG3fHLNLh4TQuA/edit) in this document.